mozman/ezdxf/docs/source/addons/geo.rst

 - SOLID, TRACE, 3DFACE as "Polygon"
 - CIRCLE, ARC, ELLIPSE and SPLINE by approximation as "LineString" if open and "Polygon" if closed
-- HATCH as "Polygon", holes are supported
+- HATCH and MPOLYGON as "Polygon", holes are supported

+.. versionadded:: 0.16.6

+    MPOLYGON support

 .. warning::